Subjects:

 does not seem to be showing her sadness very much, and is saying repeatedly that she is

 free from something.
-This shows that even though she is somewhat upset t
+This shows that even though she is somewhat upset that her

 a male writer because it is hard for male writers to have this kind of sensitivity about